mygirl8893/crown-masternode-tool/doc/build-tmt-mac.md

   brew install python3
   ```

 * After the installation process completes, make sure that the Python version installed is 3.6 or newer.
-DMT won't compile on older versions of Python, or even older versions of Python 3:
+TMT won't compile on older versions of Python, or even older versions of Python 3:

   ```
   python3 --version